-The nicotine in smokeless tobacco is absorbed through tissues in the mouth.
+These products contain nicotine, which is addictive.
+The nicotine is absorbed through tissues in the mouth.

 Why should you quit?

-There are plenty of reasons to quit.
-Smokeless tobacco products are harmful.
+Smokeless tobacco products are addictive.
 They are not risk-free alternatives to smoking.
-They're addictive.
-Although they are safer than cigarettes, they can cause serious health problems.
+And they are harmful to your body.
+They can lead to:

 - White patches or red sores in your mouth, called leukoplakia.
-These can turn into mouth cancer (oral cancer) involving the lip, tongue, or cheek.
-In fact, you have a 50% greater risk of getting mouth cancer if you use smokeless tobacco, compared to people who don't use it.
+They can turn into mouth cancer (oral cancer) involving the lip, tongue, or cheek.
+In fact, you have a 50% greater risk of getting mouth cancer if you use smokeless tobacco, compared with people who don't use it.

 - An increased risk for pancreatic cancer.